 - Secondary market

 Auctions take place through an electronic platform and pricing is set by the Dutch method.
-Once enough bids have been received to sell off all of the instruments in the sale, all dealers pay the same price, which is the lowest price bid during the auction.
+Once enough bids have been received to sell off all the instruments in the sale, all dealers pay the same price, which is the lowest price bid during the auction.

-Once all of the securities have been bought by the primary dealers, the phase of disseminating them into the economy begins.
+Once all the securities have been bought by the primary dealers, the phase of disseminating them into the economy begins.
 These are the activities of the secondary market.

-The State Treasury needs to source debt with two time frames:
+The state treasury needs to source debt with two time frames: